KarthikJ9121/CodingPlatForms/LeetCode/README.md

 ## Thought Process

 - Create a map and push elements of any array
-- iterate the other to find if it matched with any of the element in the map, if yes its count must be > 0 ** if found return it **
+- iterate the other to find if it matched with any of the element in the map, if yes its count > 0 **if found return it**

+### PseudoCode

 ```bash